A post-decree action is litigation that occurs after the initial divorce or custody court orders are issued.

 A divorce decree and/or a separation agreement can only be modified if the court retains jurisdiction to modify certain terms.
 Spousal support (“alimony”) is often an issue that the court retains jurisdiction over to modify the duration and/or the amount of spousal support.
 In certain circumstances, the court retains jurisdiction over the issue of division of retirement accounts or real estate.
 For situations in which the court retains jurisdiction over issues in the divorce, a post-decree motion to modify those terms can be filed.
 Under certain circumstances, a party can file a motion to vacate the divorce decree.
 These actions are complicated and often require a very sophisticated approach to the issues in order to successfully modify the terms of the divorce decree or separation agreement.
 If you feel that it is important or necessary to modify your decree, contact Trolinger Law Offices, LLC to guide you through this process.

 How long do you have to amend a divorce decree?

 If the court retains jurisdiction over certain issues within the divorce decree or separation agreement, then a party can seek a modification at any point in time during which the court has retained jurisdiction.
-For instance, if the court orders a party to pay spousal support for ten (10) years, then either party can move the court to modify those terms so long as the court has retained jurisdiction over the amount or duration of spousal support.
+For instance, if the court orders a party to pay spousal support for ten (10) years, then either party can move the court to modify those terms so long as the court has retained jurisdiction in Columbus, over the amount or duration of spousal support.
 If you are not sure whether or not your Columbus divorce decree is amendable, contact Trolinger Law Offices today and we can help you take the necessary steps in getting what you deserve.